johngonz0/RSA/README.md

 The implementation includes a digital signature function that:
 1. Creates a signature by encrypting a message with the private key
 2. Verifies the signature by decrypting it with the public key
-3. Compares the result with the original message
+3. Compares the result with the original message to verify

-This demonstrates how RSA can be used for both encryption and digital signatures.